 - Statistical bias, eg because Heller and the Semantic Dictionary use different standards.
 Heller lets respondents choose between 11 colours, while genetic coding assumes a distribution of 8, 64, etc.

 - There may be important cultural differences between German speakers (Heller) and Dutch speakers (Alpaerts).
-Perhaps each language draws only certain related options out of the one universal semantics, such as is the case with the generative grammar and the structural phonology.
+Perhaps each language draws only certain related options out of the abstract semantics, comparable with the generative grammar and the structural phonology.

-- Semantics is a linguistic science, ie calculating the codic expression of a keyword sometimes resembles more like a rebus than a mathematical problem.
+- Semantics is a linguistic science, calculating the codic expression of a keyword sometimes resembles more like a rebus than a mathematical problem.
 Different ‘correct’ solutions are possible and we may retrieve that in colour associations.
 For example, “laundry” is associated as well with the colour code white-on-blue (the cleanliness of the finished product) as with black-on-blue (the traditional impurity of this profession).

 - Undoubtedly, the Semantic Dictionary contains a percentage of errors.
 By introducing a point system, the dictionary will be improved.

 *For this study the Dutch translation by Emiel Stevens was used.

-**The Semantic Dictionary of Alpaerts is at the heart of KHNUM, the creative database that goes online by autumn 2017.
+**The Semantic Dictionary of Alpaerts is at the heart of CITYOF8 semantic database, the creative database onder construction.